Going home from hospital

 Calendar blister packs come pre-prepared by the pharmacy.
 They have the day and time when the medicine should be taken on the pack.

 Talk to your hospital team if you think a pill organiser or calendar blister pack will be helpful for you when you go home.
 You might find it helpful to write down the details of each of your medications.
-Our free Macmillan Organiser has tools for recording key contacts, appointments, medication and symptoms.

 You should also be given telephone numbers for your hospital team in case you need to contact them.
 Your hospital team will tell you if you need to contact them directly about certain medical worries after you go home.
 It is important to follow the advice you are given.
+You can print and use this key contacts table (PDF) to write down their contact details.

 Oxygen treatment if needed